10 best pelvic floor trainers to improve function and strength in 2025

 How we tested

-I spoke to experts such as Dr Shirin Lakhani, an aesthetic physician and intimate health expert, to determine what makes the best pelvic floor trainer and how to use a pelvic floor trainer in the best way.
-We also asked for her recommendations on the best ones to use - ranging from products suitable for those totally new to the devices to those who've used them many times before.
+I spoke to experts such as Dr Shirin Lakhani, a menopause specialist and intimate health expert, to determine what makes the best pelvic floor trainer and how to use a pelvic floor trainer in the best way.
+We also asked for her recommendations on the best ones to use, ranging from products suitable for those totally new to the devices to those who've used them many times before.

 As well as seeking expert advice on what makes a good pelvic floor trainer, I tested them myself and called in fellow testers where needed.
 Through the testing process, we considered the following criteria: